The best ways to clean a bong or a pipe

 This is a classic way of cleaning your pipe that doesn't cost much and works fantastically for pieces that are dirty from regular use.
 Take some room temperature or warm isopropyl alcohol (ISO) and mix it with sea salt.
-Put that in a ziplock or other container like a plastic Tupperware with your piece and shake and let soak.
+You can find that at the grocery store or drug store.
+Put that in a baggie or other container like a plastic Tupperware with your piece and shake and let soak.
 Once you pull your piece out, rinse with warm water and it’ll be freshened up.
+We have an Iso Cleaning Kit for this style cleaning here.

 Pros: Inexpensive and easy.